Overview

 - Calls each provider’s

-/v1/modelsendpoint - Enriches the catalog with provider-specific models and aliases
+/v1/modelsendpoint during startup - Enriches the catalog with provider-specific models and aliases

-- Called on Bifrost startup and when providers are added/updated
+- Re-fetched when providers are added/updated via API or dashboard

 - Calls each provider’s